MoonBeam-Studio/PorfolioWeb/README.md

-This web is done with html and css, a part of the code is extracted from internet, so somethings may be redundant or not so efficient
+This web is done with html and css, a part of the code is extracted from internet, so somethings may be redundant or not so efficient.
+Almost no part of it is mine, I just tweaked some parts to acomodate what I wanted to show better